 I finally now have time and opportunity to focus on my own painting and craft work.
 A stay in Barcelona in 2013 re-introduced me to life drawing and painting, which I continued back home in Bristol, going to local drawing groups.

 But my fingers need to be busy.
 I've experimented many different crafts, but return to textile work again and again.
 Tapestry weaving and weaving chunky rugs and cushion covers with recycled fabrics fulfils my need to 'fiddle with fabrics', while using my skills for designing, working with colours and developing my own style and techniques.
 Buying a 24" rigid heddle loom opened up a whole new world of weaving, where I can mix yarns and textures to create a whole wardrobe of hand-woven clothes.
-This kept me experimenting for two years, until I had a craving for a more complex loom , leading to a more recent purchase of an 8-shaft table loom which can only lead to many more years of weaving and exploration, particularly in the use of unconventional, 'waste' materials.
-As a member of the Avon Guild of Weavers, Spinners and Dyers, I value the support and inspiration I glean from other weavers and textile artists.
+This kept me experimenting for several years, until I had a craving for a more complex loom , leading to a more recent purchase of an 8-shaft table loom which can only lead to many more years of weaving and exploration, particularly in the use of unconventional, 'waste' materials.

 My love for strong colours and rich textures is reflected in all my paintings, textiles and throughout my home.

 Complex leno weaving on a double cloth on an 8-shaft table loom